fwextensions/QuicKey/docs/index.md

 <img src="img/options-in-menu.png" style="width: 208px;">

-On the *QuicKey Options* page, you can change the behavior of the <kbd>space</kbd> and <kbd>esc</kbd> keys, hide closed tabs from the search results, and customize many of the keyboard shortcuts described here.
+On the *QuicKey options* page, you can change the behavior of the <kbd>space</kbd> and <kbd>esc</kbd> keys, hide closed tabs from the search results, and customize many of the keyboard shortcuts described here.

 If you change the keyboard shortcut for showing the *QuicKey* menu to something other than the default <b><kbd>alt</kbd><kbd>Q</kbd></b> or if you have a non-US keyboard, you'll probably want to also change the key that's used to navigate down the list of recently used tabs (which defaults to <kbd>W</kbd>).
 For instance, if you change the menu shortcut to <b><kbd>alt</kbd><kbd>Z</kbd></b>, you might want to change the navigation key to <kbd>X</kbd>, which is right next door.
 To change it, go to the *Options* page, click in the first keyboard shortcut picker, and press <kbd>X</kbd>.